 - What are The Differences Between The Two?

 - Which is better, an enclosed or free-air Subwoofer or both?

 - Which is better – Traditional Boxed, Infinite Baffle, or Free Air?

 What is a Free Air Subwoofer?

-A free subwoofer is one that does not have a box.
+A free air subwoofer is one that does not have a box.
 This subwoofer acts like a passive speaker.
-It does not come with an amplifier.
+It does not come with an amp.
 To power it, you will need to connect it with an external amplifier.

 What are the Advantages of Free Air Subwoofers?

-An enclosed sub is more expensive than an air sub, but a free sub has some advantages.
-These are the advantages of an air sub.
+An enclosed sub is more expensive than a free air sub, but a free sub has some advantages.
+These are the advantages of a free air sub.

 An enclosed sub with the same size and power is more expensive than a free air sub.
 It doesn’t include a subwoofer enclosure or an amplifier.
 If you have an amplifier and a tight budget, this subwoofer is for you.